About

 My Work

 Aloe Frost is a one-person business (still!) that I nervously launched in October 2018 with the goal to create a diverse but cohesive collection of planters and functional handmade pottery.
-Although I am always making changes and improvements and expanding the line, I am humbled by what it has become in such a short time.
+Although I am always making changes and improvements and expanding the line, I am humbled by what it has become since then.

 I converted a century-old smokehouse and the adjoining outbuilding on my Eastern North Carolina farm into my studio when I outgrew the closet I had originally squeezed my potter's wheel into.
 Things quickly became tight again, and a shipping and display building was added beside the production room.
 Luckily there is room for more expansion if needed, and I am planning to add in perennial and sculpture gardens as time permits.